 The Tax Cuts and Jobs Act (TCJA or the Act) made many changes to the depreciation and expensing rules for business assets.
 This tax alert will focus on three major provisions of the final legislation:

-Businesses may take 100 percent bonus depreciation on qualified property both acquired and placed in service after Sept.
+Businesses may take 100% bonus depreciation on qualified property both acquired and placed in service after Sept.
 27, 2017, and before Jan.
 1, 2023.
-Property acquired prior to Sept.
-28, 2017, but placed in service after Sept.
-27, 2017, would remain eligible for bonus depreciation under pre-Act law (i.e., 50 percent bonus).
-The acquisition date for property acquired pursuant to a written binding contract is the date of such contract.
-Full bonus depreciation is phased down by 20 percent each year for property placed in service after Dec.
+The acquisition date for property acquired pursuant to a written binding contract is the date of such contract and may have extended bonus periods.
+Full bonus depreciation is phased down by 20% each year for property placed in service after Dec.
 31, 2022, and before Jan.
 1, 2027.

 Under the new law, the bonus depreciation rates are as follows:

 A transition rule provides that for a taxpayer’s first taxable year ending after Sept.
 27, 2017, the taxpayer may elect to apply a 50% allowance instead of the 100% allowance.
 Taxpayers can still elect not to claim bonus depreciation for any class of property placed in service during any tax year.
 The election out of bonus depreciation is an annual election.

 Due to the repeal of the corporate alternative minimum tax, the legislation also repealed the election to claim minimum tax credits in lieu of bonus depreciation for tax years beginning after 2017.